boombrian/Year1Q4-CBL-EST-Group38/EST-model-main/README.md

 # Near-Isothermal Compressed Air Energy Storage (I-CAES) Model

-This folder (`EST-model-main/`) is a component of the project repository containing the high-fidelity, first-principles Simulink/MATLAB model of a **Near-Isothermal Compressed Air Energy Storage (I-CAES)** system.
-The model simulates the coupled thermodynamic behaviour of an underground salt cavern (exergy storage) and a surface-level Thermal Energy Storage (TES) tank operating in conjunction with the electrical grid over an annual time horizon.
+This folder (`EST-model-main/`) contains the high-fidelity, first-principles Simulink/MATLAB model of a **Near-Isothermal Compressed Air Energy Storage (I-CAES)** system.
+The model simulates the coupled thermodynamic behaviour of an underground salt cavern (pressure/exergy storage) and a surface-level Thermal Energy Storage (TES) salt-bed tank, operating in conjunction with the electrical grid over an annual time horizon.

-The simulation is built from four coupled MATLAB Function blocks (implemented as Stateflow EML charts) that faithfully encode the governing physics at each timestep.
-All parameters are SI-unit consistent and parameterised in `preprocessing.m`.
+The simulation is built from five coupled MATLAB Function blocks (implemented as Stateflow EML charts) that encode the governing physics at each fixed timestep.
+All parameters are SI-unit consistent and fully parameterised in `preprocessing.m` and the `design_params/` configuration files.

 ---